“WHERE HAVE YOU COME FROM?”

 The tall thin man peers at us over his spectacles, his wiry beard encircling a curious smile.
 “We’re from Australia” we tell him.
 “Why do you ask?”
 I add.
 “Because we’re always curious to know why people come to visit our city” he says.

 Its popularity has exploded due to Instagram and Pinterest with floods of tourists taking over the mountain village, particularly during summer.
 A photographer’s paradise, it’s hard to take a bad photo between the cerulean walkways.
-Book in a couple of nights in the Blue City like we did and lose yourself in the spellbinding medina.
+So if you’re wondering how many days you need for this beguiling city, read our Chefchaouen itinerary and lose yourself in the spellbinding medina.

 Travel to Chefchaouen.
 The biggest cities nearby are Tangier (2 hours drive) and Fes (4 hours drive).
 Many tours include a couple of days in Chefchaouen so if you choose this option, you will arrive via coach.